 QVC Host Loves Animals

 QVC's Carolyn Gracie loves her animals.
-Besides a house full of rescues, she also is quick to bring a pet into the QVC fold.
-"If you want to sell-out a product, bring a pet on TV with you," Carolyn advises.
-She regularly pitches products from small up-and-coming pet product entrepreneurs.
+Besides a house full of rescues, she was also quick to bring a pet into the QVC fold.
+"If you want to sell-out a product, bring a pet on TV with you," Carolyn advised.
+She regularly pitched products from small up-and-coming pet product entrepreneurs.

 Carolyn Gracie's extensive broadcasting career began in 1981 as a radio announcer in Lafayette, Indiana.
 In 1986, she relocated to Los Angeles to be a radio host during the morning and afternoon drives at KOST and KBIG.
 Most people don't know that Carolyn Gracie was also instrumental in the start of Animal Radio, helping to get it on air at these stations in Los Angeles.